vshymanskyy/muon/docs/README.md

     - `0x8C` tag must **not** be applied to any strings
     - `0x8C` tag can only apply to a single, static LRU list that apperas only once at the begining of the Muon document
     - if present, LRU list must be preserved when re-encoding
-    - all strings that are represented in LRU list must be encoded in string ref (`0x81`) format
+    - all strings that are present in LRU list must be encoded in string ref (`0x81`) format
   - 0-terminated format is used in all other cases

 - **Integer:**